 If your child has allergies to things like house dust mites, pollens, grasses, animals, latex, insect stings and bites, avoiding these allergens is important for managing allergies.
 Knowing what to do in case of an allergic reaction is also important.

-Many children are allergic to ordinary things in our homes and environment, such as house dust mites, insect stings and bites, pets, grasses, weeds and pollens.
-Some children are also allergic to less common things such as medications or latex (rubber products).
+Many children are allergic to ordinary things in our homes and environment, like house dust mites, insect stings and bites, pets, grasses, weeds and pollens.
+Some children are also allergic to less common things like medications or latex (rubber products).

 Allergic reactions: symptoms